Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Group payments into batches per format + bank Which open items are bundled into one ISO 20022 PAIN.001 message per debtor account + scheme + value-date?
+Group payments into batches per format + bank Which open items are bundled into one ISO 20022 PAIN.001 message per debtor account, scheme and value-date?
 Rules Engine

-ISO 20022 message structure: PaymentInformation block per scheme + debtor account + value-date; SEPA SCT Inst limited to single payment per message under EPC scheme rules; ACH batched per ODFI relationship; deterministic grouping per bank + scheme + currency + value-date constraints
+ISO 20022 message structure builds one PaymentInformation block per scheme, debtor account and value-date; SEPA SCT Inst is limited to a single payment per message under EPC scheme rules; ACH is batched per ODFI relationship; grouping is deterministic against the bank, scheme, currency and value-date constraints

 Decision Record